w3c/wai-curricula/content/designer/navigation.md

   * a link at the beginning of a block of repeated content to go to the end of the block
   * tables of contents at the top of the page that go to each area of the content
   * expandable and collapsible contents to make it easier for users to skip over them
-* assess the amount of mechanisms to skip blocks of repeated content in use, to avoid distractions and unnecessary noise
+* evaluate the use of mechanisms to skip blocks of repeated content, and jjustify the use of mechanisms that avoid distractions and unnecessary noise
 * define other navigational mechanisms to ensure web pages and application views can be reached using the following methods:
   * search functionalities that support navigating to specific parts of the site
   * site maps to provide an overview of the entire website
-* assess the amount of navigational mechanisms in use, to avoid distractions and unnecessary noise
+* evaluate the amount of navigational mechanisms in use, and justify the use of mechanisms that help users navigate and orient

 #### Teaching Ideas for Topic